It is a category and adult form of the disease known as adrenoleukodystrophy.

 - Difficulty with visual memory and quick thinking.

 Laboratory investigation of blood samples may show very long and high chain levels of fatty acids.
 Peripheral nerve biopsy has revealed characteristic inclusion bodies in Schwann cells.

-Chromosome studies can be helpful in demonstrating the specific gene for mutation.
+Chromosome studies can help demonstrate the specific gene for mutation.
 The MRI will reveal images of the damaged white matter in the brain.

 Treatment and therapy

-A specific treatment for X-linked adrenomyelopathy is not available, but the dysfunction is often treated with steroids such as cortisol.
+Specific treatment for X-linked adrenomyelopathy is not available, but steroids such as cortisol often treat the dysfunction.

 Bone marrow transplantation is also being considered as a potential treatment.